fastify/fastify-multipart/README.md

     // be careful of permission issues on disk and not overwrite
-    // sensitive files that could cause security risks }
+    // sensitive files that could cause security risks

+    // also, consider that if the file stream is not consumed, the
+    // onEnd callback won't be called
+  }
 })